vladikcomper/MegaPCM/tools/dpcm-hq-conv/README.txt

 			0, 1, 2 - specify table number manually (higher numbers results in more muffled sounds, but less noise)

 	-r|--rate [FORCED_RATE_HZ]
-		Forces the given sample rate on the output file (WAV or DPMC-HQ).
+		Forces the given sample rate on the output file (WAV or DPCM-HQ).
 This DOES NOT re-sample audio, just overwrites the original rate.

 	-l|--log [LOG_LEVEL]
 		Sets the logging level, useful for debugging or silencing the output.